HIVE: Evaluating the Human Interpretability of Visual Explanations: HIVE design principles

 \smallsec{ProtoTree~\cite{nauta2021prototree}} Finally, the ProtoTree model learns a tree structure along with the prototypes.
-Each node in the tree contains a prototype which comes from a training image.
+Each node in the tree contains a prototype from a training image.
 At each node, the model compares a given test image to the node's prototype and produces a similarity score.
-If the score is above a threshold, the model judges that the prototype is present in the image and absent if not.
+If the score is above some threshold, the model judges that the prototype is present in the image and absent if not.
 The model then proceeds to the next node and repeats this process until it reaches a leaf node, which corresponds to a class.

-The full ProtoTree explanation can have over hundreds of internal nodes, and our initial (even internal) studies revealed that is too overwhelming for any user.
-Thus, in our study we significantly simplify the decision process.
-Participants are shown the model's decisions until the penultimate decision node, and then are asked to make decisions for only the final two nodes of the tree by judging whether the prototype in each node is ``present" or ``absent" in the image.
-Afterwards, participants select which of the four ($2^2$) classes their decision leads to.
-One additional challenge is that participants may not be familiar with decision trees and thus may have trouble understanding the explanation.
-To help mitigate this, we introduce a simple decision tree model for fruit classification before introducing ProtoTree.
-We provide an example and present two warm up exercises so that participants can get familiar with this type of model.
+The ProtoTree model for CUB trained by the authors has 511 decision nodes and up to 10 decision steps, and our pilot studies revealed that is too overwhelming for participants.
+Thus in our evaluation, we significantly simplify the decision process.
+Participants are shown the model's decisions until the penultimate decision node, and then are asked to make decisions for only the final two nodes of the tree by judging whether the prototype in each node is present or absent in the image.
+This leads the participants to select one of the four ($2^2$) classes as the final prediction.
+One additional challenge is that participants may not be familiar with decision trees and thus may have trouble following the explanation.
+To help understanding, we introduce a simple decision tree model with two levels, walk through an example, and present two warm up exercises so that participants can get familiar with decision trees before encountering ProtoTree.
 See supp. mat. for more information.